Cryptonomic/Nautilus-Cloud-Metering/README.md

 ## Docker-based build

 For Docker base build follow these steps:
+1. Be in the root directory of the repo.
 1. Prepare the base image.
 This step needs to be executed only once.
 The idea for the base image is for speeding up the build process by having all dependencies and development packages already prepared.
 To build the base image run:
 `./docker/base/build-base-image.sh`
 1. Build agent jar and Nginx module.
 This is the actual building process.
 This step will build agent ant the module in an intermediate container and then create two separate containers for each component (`ncm-nginx` and `ncm-agent`).
 To do a build run: